microfan1/microfan1.github.io/README.md

 ### Publications (* indicate graduate student at time of publication)
 Portfolio Analysis in High Dimensions with Tracking Error and Weight Constraints, with Mehmet Caner, *Journal of American Statistical Association*, forthcoming.
 Implementation codes on <a href="https://github.com/microfan1/CROWN"> GitHub </a>

+A Practitioner's Guide to AI+ML in Portfolio Investing, with Mehmet Caner, *Econometric Reviews* (Practitioner’s Guide series review article),  forthcoming.

 A Heteroskedasticity-Robust Overidentifying Restriction Test with High-Dimensional Covariates, with Ziwei Mei* and Zijian Guo, *Journal of Business & Economic Statistics*, open access article, 2025, 43(2), 413-422.
 Implementation codes on <a href="https://github.com/microfan1/PMtest"> GitHub </a>